 - Termly Subscriptions should remain as a minimum cost of £10 per term,

-- Daily charges for the club days Monday, Tuesday and Wednesday should increase to £15.00p per day, and
+- Daily charges for the club days Monday, Tuesday and Wednesday should increase to £16.00p per day, and

-- Daily Charge for the Communications Group on a Thursday should increase to £7.50p per day.
+- Daily Charge for the Communications Group on a Thursday should increase to £8.00p per day, and

 Thankfully this year has not been as challenging as in the past but has for obvious reasons been an extremely busy time not just for me for me but also for a number of the other Trustees.
 That said, and I think the other Trustees would agree, it has also been an immensely pleasurable year.
 To have been able to take part in some of the activities with you the members has been fun – especially the tea, biscuits and cake.
 But what has made it pleasurable has been to see you the members all enjoying yourselves and having a go at whatever you have been asked to do.
 Long may that continue.

 To all my fellow Trustees – thank you for putting up with me and for all your support, guidance and encouragement during our many debates and decision making and for the additional workload a number of you have taken on this year.

 Chairman of Trustees